 After having dental implants placed, you are probably anxious to start enjoying your new teeth.
 After all, it can be quite a transformative experience.
 However, you will still need to go through the recovery process, including healing from the incisions made to your gums when placing dental implants.
-Dr. Price uses dissolvable stitches to help your gums heal, and your new implants stay protected in the jaw.
+Our surgeons use dissolvable stitches to help your gums heal, and your new implants stay protected in the jaw.
 But how long do these stitches have to stay in place?

 The Timeline for Dissolving Stitches